hitoshi-watase/sercrod/docs/reference/directives/event-keydown.md

   Delegate to lightweight helpers or throttle logic on the data side if needed.

 - Control updates explicitly
-  For navigation or text editing shortcuts where you manage DOM directly (for example scrolling, `focus()` calls), use `.noupdate` so that Nablla does not re render on every key.
+  For navigation or text editing shortcuts where you manage DOM directly (for example scrolling, `focus()` calls), use `.noupdate` so that Sercrod does not re render on every key.

 - Use `.once` for setup shortcuts
   If a certain keyboard shortcut needs to be wired only once per element, and the handler does not mutate data in a way that requires re render, use `.once` and possibly `.noupdate`.